International World Class Championship Wrestling: ICW: 1984−1991

-Originally known as International Championship Wrestling (not to be confused with the similarly named ICW promotion run by Angelo Poffo between 1978 and 1984), the promotion started holding events the Boston area sometime around 1984 or 1985.
+Originally known as International Championship Wrestling (not to be confused with the similarly named ICW promotion run by Angelo Poffo between 1978 and 1984, or the ICW promotion run by George and Gil Culkin from 1977 to 1979), the promotion started holding events the Boston area sometime around 1984 or 1985.
 Initially ICW was affiliated with the Puerto Rico-based World Wrestling Council, recognizing the WWC Universal Heavyweight Championship and the WWC Tag Team Championship as the top championships in the promotion.
 The titles were never clearly named as “WWC” titles on ICW television, nor were they presented as being owned by ICW.
 On February 27, 1985, Dory Funk, Jr. defeated Carlos Colón for the WWC Universal Heavyweight Title in Bangor, Maine.
 It marked the first time that the WWC Universal Title changed hands outside of Puerto Rico.
 During the time WWC and ICW had a working relationship talent from both federations travelled to the other federation to compete.
 The working relationship brought such superstars as Abdullah the Butcher, the Invaders and Hercules Ayala to the New England Area.
 Angelo Savoldi’s grandson ”Jumping” Joe Savoldi won the WWC Tag-Team Championship alongside Al Perez (known as the New York Rockers) on January 6, 1985 when they beat Super Medico I and Black Gorman.
 During that period, these matches were shown on ICW television with Gordon Solie providing voice-over commentary to the taped matches.